Cambodian Civil War: Fall of Phnom Penh

 The picture of the Khmer Republic which came to mind at that time was one of a sick man who survived only by outside means and that, in its condition, the administration of medication, however efficient it might be, was probably of no further value.

 Saukham Khoy, successor to Lon Nol as President of the Khmer Republic arrives on board the on 12 April 1975 after being evacuated from Phnom Penh.

 On 12 April, concluding that all was lost, the U.S. evacuated its embassy personnel by helicopter during Operation Eagle Pull.
 The 276 evacuees included U.S. Ambassador John Gunther Dean, other American diplomatic personnel, Acting President Saukam Khoy, senior Khmer Republic government officials and their families, and members of the news media.
 In all, 82 U.S., 159 Cambodian, and 35 third-country nationals were evacuated.
 Although invited by Ambassador Dean to join the evacuation (and much to the Americans' surprise), Prince Sisowath Sirik Matak, Long Boret, Lon Non (Lon Nol's brother), and most members of Lon Nol's cabinet declined the offer.
 All of them chose to share the fate of their people.
-Their names were not published on the death lists and many trusted the Khmer Rouge's assertions that former government officials would not be murdered, but would be welcome in helping to rebuild a new Cambodia.
+Their names were not published on the death lists and many trusted the Khmer Rouge's assertions that former government officials would not be murdered, but would be welcome in helping to rebuild a new Cambodia for Angkar (Organization), by promising that everyone would work together for the party, the army and the nation.

 After the Americans (and Saukam Khoy) had departed, a seven-member Supreme Committee, headed by General Sak Sutsakhan, assumed authority over the collapsing Republic.
 By 15 April, the last solid defenses of the city were overcome by the communists.
 In the early morning hours of 17 April, the committee decided to move the seat of government to Oddar Meanchey Province in the northwest.
-Around 10:00, the voice of General Mey Si Chan of the FANK general staff broadcast on the radio, ordering all FANK forces to cease firing, since "negotiations were in progress" for the surrender of Phnom Penh.
+Around 10:00, the voice of General Mey Si Chan of the FANK general staff broadcast on the radio, ordering all FANK forces to cease firing, since "negotiations were in progress" for the surrender of Phnom Penh to the Khmer Rouge.

 The war had now ended, and the Khmer Rouge announced the establishment of the Democratic Kampuchea.
 Long Boret was captured and beheaded on the grounds of the Cercle Sportif, while a similar fate would await Sirik Matak and other senior officials.
 Captured FANK officers were taken to the Monoram Hotel to write their biographies and then taken to the Olympic Stadium, where they were executed.
-Khmer Rouge troops immediately began to forcibly empty the capital city, driving the population into the countryside and killing tens of thousands of civilians in the process.
+Angkar ordered the Khmer Rouge immediately began to forcibly empty the capital city, driving the population into the countryside and killing tens of thousands of civilians in the process.
 The Year Zero had begun.